The self-similar evolution of stationary point processes via persistent homology: Examples

 \subsection{Scaling from function sublevel sets}

-The following example establishes a relation between self-similar scaling exponents derived from moments of random variables and those derived from persistence diagram measures, based on single-sample manifestations of an underlying rescaling of the metric.
+The following example establishes a relation between self-similar scaling exponents derived from moments of random functions and those derived from persistence diagram measures.
+This is based on the assumption of an underlying rescaling of the metric.